 Nests around your home can be dangerous if located near areas with a lot of human traffic, especially children that may have a wasp sting reaction.
 They tend to sting when people come too close to their nest.
 Luckily, there are a few ways to control wasps.

 Although it’s safer to hire professionals when performing stinger and biter extermination, there are general measures you can take to try and eliminate them.
 First, you should seal any cracks that can provide an entry into your home.
 Additionally, make sure to clean up any fruit trees or plants around your home because they love to eat fallen fruit.
 Finally, make sure to keep outside garbage in a tightly sealed garbage can.

 If these simple fixes don’t help, professional wasp extermination is the way to go.
 It can be dangerous to try and eliminate wasps without proper training.
-Aptive Environmental has offices all over the United States and is dedicated to providing safe, eco-friendly pest services.
-We are so confident in our services, we will come back for free if the bugs come back!
+Aptive Environmental has offices all over the United States and is dedicated to providing professional, effective pest services.
+We are so confident in our services, we will come back at no additional cost if the bugs come back!